ton-community/ton-docs/docs/v3/documentation/smart-contracts/addresses.md

 In the TON blockchain, standard wallets and apps automatically manage the complexities of transactions to uninitialized addresses by using bounceable and non-bounceable address, which are described [here](#bounceable-vs-non-bounceable-addresses).
 It is common practice for wallets, when sending coins to non-initialized addresses, to send coins to both bounceable and non-bounceable addresses without return.

-If there is a need to quickly get an address in bounceable/non-bounceable form this can be done [here](https://ton.org/address/).
+If you need to quickly get an address in bounceable/non-bounceable form, this can be done [here](https://ton.org/address/).

 ### Responsibility for custom products